FACTBOX-Government measures to ease inflation pain | Headlines

 FACTBOX-Government measures to ease inflation pain

+Below is a list of some of the actions taken by governments aimed at offering relief to hard-hit consumers and companies: AMERICAS:

-* The United States will help millions of indebted former students by canceling $10,000 of their outstanding student loans.
+* The United States will help millions of indebted former students by cancelling $10,000 of their outstanding student loans.
 The move follows the $430 billion "Inflation Reduction Act" unveiled last month, which includes cuts to prescription drug prices and tax credits to encourage energy efficiency. * Brazil's oil giant Petrobras on Sept.
-1 announced a 7% cut in refinery gate gasoline prices, its fourth consecutive gasoline price reduction since mid-July.
+1 announced a 7% cut in refinery gate gasoline prices, its fourth consecutive gasoline price reduction since mid-July .
 The government in July cut fuel taxes and raised social welfare payments.

+* Mexico's government will convene to strengthen its anti-inflation plan, its president said earlier this month.
+In August officials said that inflation-combatting subsidies, mostly to help with gasoline prices and domestic energy bills, have already cost some 575 billion pesos ($29 billion) this year. * Chile in July announced a $1.2 billion aid plan including labour subsidies and one-time payments of $120 for 7.5 million of its 19 million residents.
+EUROPE:

+* Britain will cap consumer energy bills for two years and funnel billions to prop up power companies.
+The package, announced on Sept.
+8 by new Prime Minister Liz Truss, is likely to cost over 100 billion pounds ($115 billion). * Portugal rolled out a 2.4 billion euro aid plan which reduces VAT on electricity to 6% from 13%, and provides one-off subsidy payments for workers, families and pensioners.

 * Spain will cut value-added tax (VAT) on gas to 5% from 21% from October to help households with utility bills.
 The government also reduced VAT on electricity twice over the past year to 5%. * Finland and Sweden will offer billions of dollars in liquidity guarantees to power companies in their respective countries.
 Sweden's government in August said it expected to have 90 billion Swedish crowns available to help consumers with record electricity prices.

-* Italy is preparing a fresh multi-billion euro package to help shield firms and families from inflation.
-The bill would come on top of around 52 billion euros which Rome has already budgeted this year to soften the impact of sky-high electricity, gas, and petrol prices. * Denmark in August capped annual rent increases at 4% for the next two years.
-The move follows earlier relief measures, including a 3.1 billion Danish crown ($418.34 million) package announced in June.
+* Italy plans to spend at least an additional 6.2 billion euros ($6.2 billion) to help households and firms, the cabinet office said.
+The bill would come on top of around 52 billion euros which Rome has already budgeted this year to soften the impact of sky-high prices. * Denmark in August capped annual rent increases at 4% for the next two years.
+The move follows earlier relief measures, including a 3.1 billion Danish crown ($415.03 million) package announced in June.

 * France's parliament on Aug.
-3 adopted a 20 billion euro relief bill, lifting pensions and some welfare payments, while also allowing companies to pay higher bonuses tax-free.
-In late August, the government said it did not rule out a windfall tax on companies. * Poland approved a new package, which includes subsidies for heating plants whose price increases will not exceed 40%, and a 13.7 billion zloty ($2.91 billion) cash transfer for municipalities to help residents with soaring energy bills.
+3 adopted a 20 billion euro relief bill, lifting pensions and some welfare payments, while also allowing companies to pay higher bonuses tax free.
+In August, the government said it did not rule out a windfall tax on companies. * Poland in August approved a new package including subsidies for heating plants whose price increases will not exceed 40%, and a 13.7 billion zloty ($2.90 billion) cash transfer for municipalities to help residents with soaring energy bills.
 The country had also in July introduced a relief scheme for holders of local currency mortgages.
 ASIA:

-* Japan's average minimum wage is set for a record 3.3% increase for the year ending March 2023.
-The government is also due to refraining from raising the price of imported wheat it sells to retailers, as part of a planned broader relief package.
-The steps follow a $103 billion bill passed in April. * Indonesia will reallocate 24.17 trillion rupiahs ($1.63 billion)of its fuel subsidy budget towards welfare spending, including cash handouts to 20.65 million households.
-The government will also instruct regional administrations to subsidize transport fares.
+* Japan will present another economic package in October , adding to previous measures including a record 3.3% hike in its minimum wage for the year ending March 2023 .
+A $103 billion relief bill was also passed in April. * Indonesia's President Joko Widodo ordered provincial governments to cut transport costs and offset the inflationary impact of a fuel price hike announced earlier this month, which sparked nationwide protests.
+Last month, the government announced it will reallocate 24.17 trillion rupiah ($1.62 billion) of its fuel subsidy budget towards welfare spending, including cash handouts to 20.65 million households.

-* India in May imposed restrictions on exports of food items including wheat and sugar, which account for nearly 40% of the consumer price index, and cut taxes on imports of edible oil. * Malaysia is expected to spend a record 77.3 billion ringgit ($17.25 billion) in subsidies and cash aid this year to temper the effects of rising prices.
+* India has set up a panel to review the pricing formula of locally produced gas, aiming to ensure "fair price to the end consumer" and lower inflation.
+In May it imposed restrictions on exports of food items including wheat and sugar, which account for nearly 40% of the consumer price index, and cut taxes on imports of edible oil. * Malaysia is expected to spend a record 77.3 billion ringgit ($17.18 billion) in subsidies and cash aid this year to temper the effects of rising prices.

 AFRICA AND MIDDLE EAST: * South Africa in late July announced a cut in the pump prices of fuels.